 I love to laugh, and to make others laugh, failing that maybe I can just coax a smile from them.
 Many things make me laugh - Bill Irwin, Tina Fey, Samuel Beckett, Robert Benchley, Dorothy Parker, Groucho Marx, Buster Keaton, Stan Laurel, the many absurdities of life...

 The thee family pictures posted here were taken in January 2012, the dancing one was taken last summer.
+I know I'm supposed to post something more recent, luckily I have the grey beard as an excuse.

 I'm looking for a woman I can talk to and listen to and write to and make love to and hold hands with and read with and walk with and cry with and laugh with.
 Not necessarily in that order.

 I am not sure if I am an optimist or a pessimist or even a realist.
 Whatever "ist" I am, it seems to change when I'm not expecting it, sometimes several times a day.
 I don't mind.
+And if I did mind there's not much I can do about it.

 I have lived in NYC for almost 25 years and I still adjusting to, but I consider it to be a wonderful place to live and work.
 Of course there are days when that subway ride is far too long, and the checkout line at Trader Joe's seems to stretch to New Jersey and I start to miss Portland, Oregon and San Francisco.